tamucc-comp-bio/classroom_repo_2024/assignments/assignment_2.md

 Hints:

 * Start by cloning this repository to your computer
-	* make sure you copy the "ssh" link from your repo (green button, upper right).
+	* make sure you copy the "ssh" (not the "html") link from your repo (green button, upper right).
 	```bash
 	git clone InsertSshLinkHere
 	```